-Asendia wanted to achieve greater cohesion among its divisions so in response to this, Caspian developed a quarterly internal communications newsletter, which is translated into different languages and distributed to staff.
-Other work includes white papers, social media content, infographics and video scripts.
+Asendia wanted to both promote its brand to external audiences and achieve greater cohesion among its international divisions.
+Our solution was to develop a customer magazine and internal newsletter, each translated into all relevant languages.
+Supporting work for its content hub included white papers, social media content, infographics and video scripts.

-By making Bupa official sponsor of our Business Advice ‘health insurance’, we provided a gateway to the UK’s micro business community
+Bupa’s ambition was to increase its SME customer base.
+By making Bupa official sponsor of our Business Advice ‘health insurance’ content, we provided a gateway to the UK’s micro business community.

-Caspian’s Future 50 event, which champions the UK's top disruptive companies, was designed for Everline (formerly the UK’s largest SME e-lender).
+Everline (formerly the UK’s largest SME e-lender) sponsored Caspian’s Future 50 event, which champions the UK’s top disruptive companies.
 Everline loved the idea of disruption in business so enthusiastically supported the entrepreneurs shortlisted.

 The UK is a relatively new territory for Fisher Investments, so gaining market share has been their primary objective.
 They set out to target business owners with a portfolio of £250,000 or more who are planning their financial future and interested in investment opportunities.

 Data capture software provider Gather wanted to create a content marketing stream to raise its profile and generate leads.
 Our solution was to devise a strategic marketing plan, create online content and provide social media support.

 KPMG, one of the world’s largest accounting firms, hoped to gain market share among SMEs and promote its Small Business Accounting services.
 Our solution was a two-year headline sponsorship of Caspian’s Business Advice website for micro companies.